 Have you or a loved one been injured in a train accident?
 If so, you may be entitled to recover compensation for your injuries.
-Train accidents are one of the most dangerous types of transportation accidents you can be involved in.
+Metrolink accidents are one of the most dangerous types of transportation accidents you can be involved in.
 Trains may provide a desirable method for transporting cargo and people across the state; however, an accident tends to be catastrophic, often resulting in severe injuries and many fatalities.
-This is why it’s important to speak with an experienced Los Angeles train accidents lawyer right away.
+This is why it’s important to speak with an experienced Los Angeles train accident lawyer right away.
 Your attorney will fight for you and work to get you the compensation you deserve.

 Limited Time to File a Lawsuit for Train Accidents